openstack/python-monascaclient/README.rst

 License
 -------

-Copyright (c) 2014 Hewlett-Packard Development Company, L.P.
+(C) Copyright 2014-2016 Hewlett Packard Enterprise Development LP

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.